reactioncommerce/reaction-component-library/package/src/components/ShippingAddressCheckoutAction/v1/ShippingAddressCheckoutAction.md

 **With simple address validation**

-A naive example to demonstrate a validation shipping address checkout action UX flow.
+A naive example to demonstrate a validation shipping address checkout action UX flow *Address postal codes that start with "11" will pass validation, all others will fail.*
+*Address postal codes that start with "10" will fail validation with 0 suggested addresses.*
 ```jsx
 initState = {
   addressValidationResults: null,